gojimmypi/Hazard3/Readme.md

 ## RISC-V Toolchain

-I recommend building a toolchain to get libraries with the correct ISA support.
-Follow the below instructions to build a 32-bit GCC 14 version of the [RISC-V GNU toolchain](https://github.com/riscv/riscv-gnu-toolchain) with a multilib setup suitable for Hazard3 development.
+I recommend _building_ a toolchain to get libraries with the correct ISA support.
+Follow the below instructions to build a 32-bit version of the [RISC-V GNU toolchain](https://github.com/riscv/riscv-gnu-toolchain) with a multilib setup suitable for Hazard3 development.

 ```bash
 # Prerequisites for Ubuntu 24.04